lengjingzju/cbuild-ng/README.md

     * Provides a compilation cache tool, re-compile doesn't need to compile from code, directly fetch the result from the local area or the mirror server  (`process_cache.sh`)
     * Provides a convenient rule template, it supports caching compilation (`inc.rule.mk`)
     * Provides a rich open source software (OSS) layer, and OSS packages are increasing
+    * Provides a tool to generate a HTML file which contains descriptive information for all packages
 <br>

 * Test cases can be viewed in [examples.md](./examples/examples.md)